 Cultural and public centres

-The Botanical Garden cultivates around 7 000 species on eight hectares of land in central Lund.
+The Botanical Garden cultivates thousands of plant species on eight hectares of land in central Lund.
 The Garden operates a wide variety of activities in the areas of botany, horticulture, plant preservation and environmental awareness, partly for the University’s teaching and research, but also for preschools, schools, the public and public authorities.
-The Garden attracts more than 500 000 visitors annually.

 Skissernas Museum – Museum of Artistic Process and Public Art

-At Skissernas Museum – Museum of Artistic Process and Public Art you find exhibitions of sketches, preparatory studies and models for public art.
-The aim is to expose the creative process, the “artwork’s birth”, as museum founder Ragnar Josephson put it.
-Today, the museum increasingly focuses on highlighting the different aspects of public art and its development.
+At Skissernas Museum – Museum of Artistic Process and Public Art – you will find exhibitions of sketches, preparatory studies and models for public art.
+The aim is to show the creative process, the 'birth' of the work of art, as the museum's founder Ragnar Josephson once put it.
+Today, the museum focuses more and more on highlighting the different aspects of public art and its development.